Certification of incompatible measurements using quantum steering

-where $f$ and $g$ are some permutations of the $d$-element set $\{0,\ldots,d-1\}$, and assume that they share a common invariant subspace $V\subsetneq \mathbbm{C}^d$ such that $\dim V<d$.
-This means that both can be written as $A_i=A_i'\oplus A_i''$, where $A_i'$ acts on $V$, whereas $A_i''$ on its complement in $\mathbbm{C}^d$.
-Then, $A_1$ has eigenvectors that are orthogonal to eigenvectors of $A_2$, which contradicts that the eigenvectors of $A_1$ and $A_2$ are mutually unbiased. \end{proof} For a note, we construct a set of genuinely incompatible measurements for $d=4$ which are not pairwise genuinely incompatible.
+For a note, we construct a set of genuinely incompatible measurements for $d=4$ which are not pairwise genuinely incompatible.
 For this, we would require the underlying lemma. \begin{lem} Two invertible and diagonalizable matrices $T$ and $T'$ of dimension $D$, share a common non-trivial invariant subspace of dimension $d<D$ iff there exist $d$ eigenvectors of $T'$ which can be written as a linear combination of $d$ eigenvectors of $T$. \end{lem}

 \begin{proof} Let us first recall that any non-trivial invariant subspace of a matrix $T$ is spanned by its eigenvectors which implies that if $V_d$ is a $d-$dimensional common invariant subspace of $T$ and $T'$, then $V_d$ is spanned by $d$ eigenvectors of $T$ as well as $d$ eigenvectors of $T'$.
 Since, eigenvectors of any matrix are linearly independent, this implies that there exist $d$ eigenvectors of $T'$ which can be written as linear combinations of $d$ eigenvectors of $T$.